 The King of Prussia, the Austrian Emperor, Queen Victoria and her German husband Albert, and other wealthy Germans financed a German hospital at Dalston, which opened in 1845.
 The area was still quite rural at that time, with a reputation as a healthy place.
 It became a well-respected institution and by the end of the century contained over 120 beds.
 The hospital also operated dispensaries in East and West London, as well as orphanages and old people’s homes.
 The building remains on the same site, although no longer a hospital.

 German sugar-refiners followed George I to England and brought with them the closely-guarded secrets of their methods.
 Their arrival coincided with a ready-supply of the raw material from the American and Caribbean colonies.
 There was then no word in English for a sugar-refiner so the German word of Zukerbäcker was anglicised to ‘sugar-baker’.
 By the mid-18th century there were about eighty German refineries in London.
 They were initially located in the City, close to the wharves where the bulky raw materials were landed.
 Prone to fires due to the furnaces used in the process, they were banned from the City in 1807 and gradually moved to East London.
 By that time the raw sugar was anyway being landed at the new West India Docks.
 The main centres of refining during the 19th century were along Leman Street, Alie Street, Wellclose Square and Cable Street.
 Sugar-baking was the largest occupation for Germans of East London in the mid-19th century.
 The work was extremely hot and dangerous.
 Due to the heat, workers were provided with unlimited amounts of beer.
 Few of them survived into old-age and many were admitted to the German hospital with lungs encrusted with melted sugar.
-The local refining industry suffered from foreign competition at the end of the century, leading to a rapid decline.
+The local refining industry suffered from foreign competition at the end of the 19th century, leading to a rapid decline.
 More modern refineries were also opened by Abraham Lyle and Henry Tate further east at Silvertown, where raw materials could be unloaded directly from ships.